Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 • DNS load balancing

-For information about configuring AwsCrtHttpClient and AwsCrtAsyncHttpClient, see Configure the Amazon CRT-based HTTP clients.
+For information about configuring the AwsCrtHttpClient and AwsCrtAsyncHttpClient classes, see Configure the Amazon CRT-based HTTP clients in the Amazon SDK for Java 2.x Developer Guide.

-For an introduction about the Amazon CRT-based HTTP client, see Announcing availability of the Amazon CRT HTTP Client in the Amazon SDK for Java 2.x.
+For an introduction to the Amazon CRT-based HTTP client, see Announcing availability of the Amazon CRT HTTP Client in the Amazon SDK for Java 2.x on the Amazon Developer Tools Blog.

 Configuring an HTTP client